MegaMek/megamek/megamek/docs/1-Readme/readme.txt

 To submit a bug report, suggestion, or feature request please visit https://github.com/MegaMek/megamek/issues

-To discuss all things MegaMek, please visit the forums at http://megamek.info/forums/
+To discuss all things MegaMek, please visit our Discord https://discord.gg/u2vJ5U2QpD

 COPYRIGHT & LICENSE INFORMATION
 ===============================
-MegaMek - Copyright (C) 2002 Ben Mazur (bmazur@sev.org)
+MegaMek - Copyright (C) 2002 Ben Mazur (megamekteam@gmail.com)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free